knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 If you want to modify the behavior of the bricklet, write it to its intent state...

-If you want to count from 0 to 999 with one step per second, using the SegmentDisplay4x7 (se1) you write:
+If you want to count from 0 to 999 with one step per second, using the SegmentDisplay4x7 (se1) you write the following message to the following topic:
 ```sh
 Topic: TF/SegmentDisplay4x7/se1/intent/counter
 Message: